Sweb23/Python_Experiments/README.md

 Simple autoclicker.
 Define custom delays between clicks, press F1 to start and F2 to stop.

+## automove.py

+Moves the mouse automatically on a regular basis.
+Press F1 to start and F2 to stop.

 ## ollama_convs.py

 Ollama wrapper to allow users to save and load previous conversations for their models.